RachithP/planning-in-robotics/A-star/non-holonomic_robot/README.md

-# A-star algorithm implementation on differential drive robot for motion planning along with GUI for visualization.
+## A-star on differential drive robot

-# A-star:
+# A-star algorithm implementation on turtlebot3-waffle for motion planning along with GUI for visualization.

 For a differential drive robot like turtlebot, this implementation takes into account different wheel velocities for the 2 wheels and based on that 8 action sets are generated.
 The action sets are as follows: